Which camera is right for you? Our simple camera buying guide!

 Is a bridge camera the right choice for me?

-To be honest, we can’t really see much of an upside to buying a bridge camera, since a good bridge camera only costs slightly less than a mirrorless system camera.
+To be honest, we can’t really see much of an upside to buying a bridge camera in the higher price segments, since a good bridge camera only costs slightly less than a mirrorless system camera.
 And there are just too many drawbacks as far as we’re concerned.

 Which bridge cameras are recommended?